 Wet Weather Overflow Wastewater Overflow during times of Wet Weather Flow.
+For the event.

-Wet Weather Overflow Event One or more Wet Weather Overflow within Wastewater Network treated as a new event.
+Wet Weather Overflow Event One or more Wet Weather Overflow within the Wastewater

-Catchment that end(s) when all overflows have ceased discharging for more than 24 hours.
+Network Catchment or at the Western Wastewater Treatment Plant that end(s) when all overflows have ceased discharging for more than 24 hours.
 Where the overflow(s) stop(s) and then recommence(s) within 24 hours as a result of a single continuous or intermittent rainfall event, it is considered a single wet weather overflow event.
-Any overflow that occurs for more than 5 days is weather, or surcharging during wet weather.
+Any overflow that occurs for more than 5 days is treated as a new weather, or surcharging during wet weather.